Dr Ranjan Sen

 Profile

 I completed my doctorate (DPhil) in Comparative Philology and General Linguistics at the University of Oxford in December 2009.
-My thesis, 'Syllable and Segment in Latin', focused upon Latin phonology and diachronic explanation in phonological theory, and a further developed version has been published as a monograph by Oxford University Press in the series Oxford Studies in Diachronic and Historical Linguistics.
+My thesis, ‘Syllable and Segment in Latin’, tackled long-standing problems in Latin phonology as they relate to diachronic explanation in phonological theory, and a developed version was published as a monograph by Oxford University Press in the series Oxford Studies in Diachronic and Historical Linguistics.

 Prior to the doctorate, I was awarded the MPhil in General Linguistics and Comparative Philology, and the BA Hons/MA in Literae Humaniores (Classics), both at the University of Oxford.

-After the DPhil, I was a Teaching Fellow at University College London in 2009-10, and a Research Associate and Visiting Lecturer at the University of Oxford in 2010, before joining the School of English in September 2010.
+After the DPhil, I was a Teaching Fellow at University College London in 2009-10, and a Research Associate and Visiting Lecturer at the University of Oxford in 2010, before joining the University of Sheffield School of English in September 2010.

 Research interests